 Graduates from an MSPH degree program can find employment opportunities either in research or in the implementation of healthcare policies.
 They can work in government, private industry or academia.
 Some possible job titles include:

 - Health policy analyst

 - Research consultant

 - Government policy specialist

 The U.S. Bureau of Labor Statistics (BLS) has employment outlook information for professions that require master's degrees in public health, including health educators and epidemiologists.
-These professions had respective job growths of 19% and 10% from 2012-2022.
-Epidemiologists earned a median salary of $65,270 in 2012, while health educators earned $48,790 as a median salary.
+These professions had respective job growths of 11% and 5% from 2019-2029.
+In 2020, the BLS reported that epidemiologists earned a median salary of $74,560, while health educators earned $56,500 as a median wage.